 Takeaway: The breadth is everything.
 Relaxation comes with a steep learning curve.
 Akin to learning how to fly, totally worth it. ✅

-There’s a theory that human’s are naturally polyphasic sleepers; that modern society, and our schedules, have turned us monophasic.15)For an example of an existing biphasic society, look to Spain and their culture of siesta.
-I had read about alternate sleep schedules, and their promise of time savings, many years ago16)These Alternative Sleep Schedules Could Save You 20 Years Normally Spent In Bed. – as a hyper-productive individual, worth knowing all your options – but the barrier to entry, and sheer will power required, seemed daunting.
+There’s a theory that human’s are naturally polyphasic sleepers; that modern society, and our schedules, have turned us monophasic.
+I had read about alternate sleep schedules, and their promise of time savings, many years ago – as a hyper-productive individual, worth knowing all your options – but the barrier to entry, and sheer will power required, seemed daunting.

 At some point during my meditation practice, when I upped my sessions to 30 minutes, and started meditating three times a day, something very unexpected happened.
 I naturally fell into the Everyman schedule.
 I would go to sleep at 10pm, and wake up at 2am, feeling completely refreshed.
 That’s four hours of sleep.
-17)Monks, from Tibet to Greece, prey three times a day, and also only sleep four hours a night.
-There is so much we still don’t understand about sleep.
 Only caveat, I needed to meditated three times a day.
 I could not miss a session.

 This worked great for weekdays where I set my own schedule.
 I had three waking days – six hours each – in lieu of one.
 I never felt tired.
 A restorative meditation, or night sleep, was always hours away.
 Conversely, I also felt infinitely productive.
 Especially in contrast with how often I used to need to caffeinate, simply to function.
-18)During this time, I came up with 3-4 different business plans, all of which I consider good ideas to this day.
-Alas, how quickly the world changes.
-Perhaps no longer the most significant efforts.
 It’s also kind of cool to know how to sleep while awake.
 It certainly makes long airplane rides less boring.

 The issues came on weekends.
 One of the most defining memories of this time was a visit from my brother, his wife, and my baby niece.
 While on an excursion to the newly opened MOMA, my first time ever, and in the middle of our visit – it was 2pm and I had skipped my noon meditation – I simply had to find a corner to stash myself into.
 Think dizziness, on the brink of collapse, akin to anvils pilling up on your head.
 Half an hour later, after a deep meditation, I jumped back up and was fine.
 Thank you family for being so understanding.